 When Auckland Airport decided to implement airport collaborative decision making, they partnered with the team that lives and breathes collaboration.

-Auckland Airport is one of the busiest in Australasia, with passenger numbers expected to top 20 million by 2020.
+Auckland Airport is one of the busiest in Australasia, with passenger numbers hitting 20 million in 2019.
 Increasing the productivity of its assets, processes and operations was identified as key to improving performance and making journeys better for its passengers, visitors and partners.
 However, some real-time communication gaps were impacting efficiency, making it difficult to accurately predict both a flight’s on block time and readiness to depart.

 Auckland Airport needed a way of sharing operational data in real-time to optimise decision making and resources across the entire organisation, and improve on-time departures